What Will Happen the Day of Your Orthopedic Surgery?

 In Pre-Op Holding, the nurses will do a nursing physical assessment then scrub the skin over the surgical area and start an intravenous (IV) line in your arm.
 Blood may be drawn for the last step in preparing blood for possible transfusion.
 This needs to be done even if you have donated your own blood.
 You will also meet the anesthesiologist and discuss your anesthesia plan.
 Medications might be started, including antibiotics.
 A simple monitor placed on your finger will measure the oxygen in your blood.
 Finally, the skin over your surgical area may be shaved.
 A pre-surgical prep will be done with an antibacterial solution.

-The nurse that will be with you during your surgery will come to the Pre-op Holding area to meet you.
+The nurse who will be with you during your surgery will come to the Pre-op Holding area to meet you.
 When everyone is ready, you will be taken to the Operating Room.
 Now you are in the care of your orthopedic surgeon, the anesthesiologist and the operating room nurses.

 During and immediately after surgery, your physician may utilize a device that collects blood lost during surgery for possible transfusion back to you, if needed.
 This lowers some of the risk associated with blood transfusions, because it is your own blood.
 Your physician may utilize this option if a transfusion is necessary.